STI testing kits FAQ

 When should I take an STI test?

-You should get tested as soon as you can after the incident of exposure to a sexually transmitted infection.
+You should get tested as soon as you can after exposure to a sexually transmitted infection.

-If you suspect a false-positive or false-negative, you should consider getting testing again.
+If you suspect a false positive or false negative, consider getting tested again.

-It is also important to retest after receiving treatment to ensure the treatment has worked and the infection has cleared.
+It is also important to retest after receiving treatment to ensure that the treatment has been effective and the infection has cleared.

 How is the home testing kit different from one from a clinic?